 The universal construction company IMOS Brno is currently working on the completion of the new pavilions G1 and G2 for the Prague Institute of Clinical and Experimental Medicine (IKEM).
 These are to increase capacity for patients who need highly specialized treatment, for example organ transplantation.
 For the construction, which will last 2 and a half years, IMOS Brno chose an online daily construction log from Stavario, which speeds up their daily records and helps with the organization of work.

-The construction manager for the IKEM project, Pavel Mynařík, had to introduce an online construction diary based on Act no. 403/2020 Sb.
-The amendment states that for public construction contracts in the above-limit regime, builders must use an electronic construction diary.
+The construction manager for the IKEM project, Pavel Mynařík, had to introduce an online construction log based on Act no. 403/2020 Sb.
+The amendment states that for public construction contracts in the above-limit regime, builders must use an electronic construction log.

 He began to look for suitable software and learned from a colleague that the construction company LIKO-S uses an online construction log from Stavario, which he praises.
 "A colleague arranged a meeting for me with the construction manager from LIKO-Su, who showed me Stavario in action.
 Stavario seemed to me to be the simplest and most effective solution - it looked fast and clear." explains Pavel Mynařík.